Your true Icelandic winter adventure awaits. Book your tour now!

 • Gullfoss Waterfall is one of Iceland’s most beautiful wonders.
 The name means “golden falls,” a reference to how the water shines like gold on sunny days.
 While this waterfall is not Iceland’s tallest, it’s one of its most impressive.
 The bubbling waters plummet down two drops and then disappear into Hvítá River Canyon.

 How to visit?
 Located just 45 minutes from Reykjavik, the Golden Circle is easily doable in a day.
-If you want to avoid the hassle of planning a trip, check out our expert-led Golden Circle tours.
-BONUS: you can combine sightseeing with thrilling activities like snowmobiling or snorkeling.
+If you want to avoid the hassle of planning a trip, take a look at our expert-led Golden Circle tours.

 If you're more adventurous, you can spend a day on a Golden Circle tour and see its highlights in one fell swoop.
 And if you're looking for things to do in Iceland later in the day, why not try the Golden Circle Afternoon tour?